lyft/cartography/docs/drift-detect.md

 `cartography-detectdrift add-shortcut --query-directory <path to query directory> --shortcut <name of shortcut> --file <driftstate file to shortcut, no directory prefix>`

 Now when we run the `get-drift` command, we can replace the name of the file with the shortcut to it.
+The most recent file in each query directory is by default added after each update and can be accessed with the shortcut `most-recent`.

 ## Example Detector File: how many more of my EC2 instances are accessible to any host on the internet?
 Let's say we're interested in the internet exposure command from the analysis job example.
 We've determined that monitoring the growth/decline of internet exposed instances will be important to us maintaining secure architecture in the future and we want to store these results and track them over time.
 The good news is drift-detection will allow us to do just that!